narendrabhalot/poker/README.md

-**`player-action`** -After hitting any action like "Call", get playerName, current chips in a room **`countdown`** - Get time remaining for current player action **`player-message`** - Receive message if player has no chips
+**`player-action`** -After hitting any action like "Call", get playerName, current chips in a room **`countdown`** - Get time remaining for current player action **`player-message`** - Receive message if player has no chips **`playerchips`** - Receive the player chips of the smallblind and bigblind at the beginning of the pre-flop round